eric-vickery/planetaryimager-on-osx/README.md

 	./build-kstars.sh -ac
 ```

-Note that the -a option announces key installation steps audibly.
+Note that the -a option announces key installation steps audibly, the -c option creates and builds a Qt Creator Project and the -p option will create the dmg that can easily be distributed.

 After the script finishes, whichever method you chose, you should have built a PlanetaryImager app that can actually be used.